codatio/codat-docs/docs/lending/guides/loan-writeback/deposit.md

 ---
-title: "Deposit"
+title: "Deposit lent funds"
-description: "Deposit funds into your SMB's accounting platform."
+description: "Deposit the loan and reflect it in the SMB's accounting platform"
-sidebar_label: "Deposit"
+sidebar_label: "Deposit loan"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Once you receive the configuration information, you are ready to deposit funds into the borrower's bank account.
-In general lending, this is also known as *loan drawdown*, and an advance in invoice finance.
+This is known as *loan drawdown* general lending, and an *advance* in invoice finance.
+You will need to:
-To do this is a two-step process:

-1. [Create a transfer](/lending/guides/deposit#create-transfer) from the lender's bank account to the borrower's bank account.
+1. [Create a transfer](/lending/guides/loan-writeback/deposit#create-transfer) from the lender's bank account to the borrower's bank account.

-2. [Create a bank transaction](/lending/guides/c#create-bank-transaction) depositing the amount into the lender's bank account to make the funds available for drawdown.
+2. [Create a bank transaction](/lending/guides/loan-writeback/deposit#create-bank-transaction) depositing the amount into the lender's bank account to make the funds available for drawdown.

 ```mermaid